top of page

 Co-founder

-“I genuinely believe that it is my calling to assist youth in navigating their mental health struggles and reaching their potential to shine.”
+"I believe it’s my calling to walk alongside youth as they navigate their mental health and discover their capacity to shine."

 About Amanda